superbrothers/kubectl-open-svc-plugin/README.md

-      --stderrthreshold severity         logs at or above this threshold go to stderr (default 2) --token string                     Bearer token for authentication to the API server --user string                      The name of the kubeconfig user to use -v, --v Level                          log level for V logs --vmodule moduleSpec               comma-separated list of pattern=N settings for file-filtered logging
+      --stderrthreshold severity         logs at or above this threshold go to stderr (default 2) --token string                     Bearer token for authentication to the API server --user string                      The name of the kubeconfig user to use -u, --url                              Print the URL instead of opening it.
+  -v, --v Level                          log level for V logs
+      --vmodule moduleSpec               comma-separated list of pattern=N settings for file-filtered logging
 ```